broooloo/quantum-code-aakarsh/README.md

 Every expert was once a beginner.

-This repository is a record of my learning journey, one project at a time.
+This repository is a record of my journey from learning programming fundamentals to building increasingly powerful projects.

 Stay curious.
 Keep building.
-Keep improving.
+Keep learning.

 ⚡ Small code today.
 Big creations tomorrow.